Donna has been a cat parent and writer for many years, and her passion is to share her love for cats with others.

 Why Do Cats Eat Non-Food Items?

-Does your cat eat paper and plants or strings and plastic bags?
-Do you ever wonder why cats do this and if there's anything that you can do about it?
-Is there a chance that this behavior can be stopped?
-In this article, we will talk about:
+Does your cat devour paper, plants or strings, and plastic bags?
+Do you ever wonder why cats do this and if there's anything you can do about it?
+Is there anything that you can do to stop this type of behavior?

 - Symptoms and Signs of Pica

 - Why Does My Cat Eat Poop?